google-research/skai/docs/colab_instructions.md

 Last update: July 24, 2023

-Before proceeding with these instructions, ensure that your Google Cloud project and Linux environment have been properly set up by following the steps outlined in [setup.md](setup.md).
+Before proceeding with these instructions, ensure that your Google Cloud project has been properly set up by following the steps outlined in [setup.md](setup.md).

 This instruction document will guide you through the usage of two essential Colab notebooks: